AdamandiaMado/XiaoyueLenax-Metagenomic-Pipeline-for-UBELIX/README.md

 1. You need to provide a directory for the package and databases, reference files, sample IDs, raw read names... etc. These are left blank in the script for you to fill in.
 You can quickly find them by using ctrl + F and searching for the string 'placeholder'.
 2. With the test data, only breakdown versions of scripts were run because of computation power and avoiding repetition.
 3. May folders will be constructed with this pipeline, but not all have their purpose at the current stage.
 Some modules from metaWRAP are not yet fully functional.
 But the folder is there if you would like to use it further.
 The required packages (except the databases of Kraken) are already installed and only require configuration.
+4. Also make sure to change the parameters of slurm jobs based on your requirements.
-4. If any questions, please contact xiaoyue.deng@students.unibe.ch.
+5. If any questions, please contact xiaoyue.deng@students.unibe.ch.

 ## Installing metaWRAP
 In the beginning, this pipeline will make a tree of folders for future use.
 In the breakdown this is done by the _folder_constructor.sh_ that can be executed separately.
 Feel free to change the format if you do not like this layout.
 Then, script 'metawrap_installer.sh' will install metaWRAP in the working directory given by the user.
 It also installs metaWRAp if you fill in the name of the environment in the script - However, as advised by the metaWRAP author, the best way is still to manually configure metaWRAP.